A Journey through Manhattan religions

 New York County is the most densely populated county in the United States, and is more dense than any individual American city.
 It is one of the most densely populated areas in the world, with a Census-estimated 2013 population of 1,636,268 or 71,672 residents per square mile (27,673/km²).
 On business days, the influx of commuters increases that number to over 3.9 million, or more than 170,000 people per square mile.
 Manhattan has the third-largest population of New York's five boroughs, after Brooklyn and Queens, and is the smallest borough in terms of land area.

 Many districts and landmarks in Manhattan have become well known to New York City received a record 56 million tourists in 2014, with Manhattan hosting three of the world's ten most visited tourist attractions in 2013.
 Times Square, iconified as "The Crossroads of the World" and "The Center of the Universe", is the brightly illuminated hub of the Broadway Theater District, one of the world's busiest pedestrian intersections, and a major center of the world's entertainment industry.
 The borough hosts many world-renowned bridges, skyscrapers, and parks.
 Manhattan's Chinatown incorporates the highest concentration of Chinese people in the Western Hemisphere.
-The Stonewall Inn in Greenwich Village served as the catalyst for the modern gay rights movement.
+The Stonewall Inn in Greenwich Village is considered the birthplace of the modern gay rights movement.
 Numerous colleges and universities are located in Manhattan, including Columbia University, New York University, and Rockefeller University, which have been ranked among the top 35 in the world.
 The city of New York was founded at the southern tip of Manhattan, and a National Historic Landmark that is listed on the National Register of Historic Places. [...]